rizinorg/website/content/posts/why-meson/index.md

 fix these problems as soon as possible or provide help, also thanks to the many big projects that have switched to meson in the last years.

-All in all, we hope to make it easier for us and for developers/users to build Rizin.
+All in all, we hope to make it easier for our developers and users to build Rizin.
 We are trying to build a good Reverse Engineering Framework and we want to focus our efforts on this rather than dealing with the limitations of a niche build system.

-We hope this was a useful overview for developers to understand why we switched to meson.
 If you find issues or find particular installation setups difficult or missing, feel free to open a bug in GitHub and we will be happy to either guide you through a solution or develop the fix according to our roadmap.